 - A meeting will be held monthly with the SSC and a minimum of four ELAC meetings will be held throughout the academic year.
 Parents will be informed and participate with the Title 1 expenditures.
 The budget will be an agenda item at all meetings.
 The meetings will be held at a time that is conducive to maximize parental involvement. - At all SSC and ELAC meetings, parents will be given the opportunity to make suggestions and share concerns regarding all school programs.
 Any concerns brought to the attention of the site administrator(s) will be addressed promptly and in compliance with the Uniform Complaint Procedure.
-As a result of distance learning due to the Covid-19 pandemic, all parent meetings will be held virtually. - Through the SSC and ELAC meetings, parents will have the opportunity to provide input in the development of the Single School Plan and the School Parent Involvement Policy as well.
-The meetings are open to all parents and community members. - Copies of the annual School Accountability Report Cards (SARC) will be made available to parents promptly after its publication. - The school website (www.duesd.org/princeton) provides parents and families access to the following information; SSC, ELAC, SARC, the Safety Plan, and support materials. - SBAC and ELPAC is shared with parents as the date becomes available. - All teachers utilize the school planners daily as a means of regular communication with families.
+As a result of distance learning due to the Covid19 pandemic, all parent meetings will be held virtually. - Through the SSC and ELAC meetings, parents will have the opportunity to provide input in the development of the Single School Plan and the School Parent Involvement Policy as well.
+The meetings are open to all parents and community members. - Copies of the annual School Accountability Report Cards (SARC) will be made available to parents promptly after its publication. - The school website (www.duesd.org/princeton) provides parents and families access to the following information; SSC, ELAC, SARC, the Safety Plan, and support materials. - SBAC and ELPAC is shared with parents as the date becomes available. - All teachers utilize Class Dojo the school planners daily as a means of regular communication with families.

-2022-23 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

-- Parent newsletters, school website, school facebook page, and the school digital marquee located at the front of the school site are updated regularly as a means of disseminating information to parents and families. - At the beginning of the year, orientation and parent conferences, a description and explanation of the curriculum, forms of assessment, and expected student proficiency levels will be provided to the parents. - Continued emphasis will be placed on increasing accessibility to parents of English Learners and students with disabilities. - Parents of students at risk in academics, behavior, or attendance will be invited to participate in Student Assistance Team meetings (SAT) where support and intervention strategies will be provided.
-These meeting are currently being held virtually, and by phone due to distance learning as a result of the covid 19 pandemic. - Automated voicemail, email, and an "open door policy" provide parents an opportunity to provide feedback and suggestions regarding school activities and events.
+- Parent Square, Class Dojo, Parent newsletters, school website, school Facebook page, and the school digital marquee located at the front of the school site are updated regularly as a means of disseminating information to parents and families. - At the beginning of the year, orientation and parent conferences, a description and explanation of the curriculum, forms of assessment, and expected student proficiency levels will be provided to the parents. - Continued emphasis will be placed on increasing accessibility to parents of English Learners and students with disabilities. - Parents of students at risk in academics, behavior, or attendance will be invited to participate in Student Assistance Team meetings (SAT) where support and intervention strategies will be provided. - Automated voicemail, Class Dojo, email, and an "open door policy" provide parents an opportunity to provide feedback and suggestions regarding school activities and events.
 Currently, our entire office staff is linked to the school phone number to allow parents better access to our school. - Special events which encourage parent involvement will be held on a regular basis including student recognition ceremonies throughout the year.
-Such events include: Royal Knight Assemblies, Back to School Night, Open House, and Parent Ed,

-Parents are reminded through our school web page, Blackboard Connect, Facebook and through parent parent newsletters.
+Such events include: Princeton Royal Knight Assemblies, Back to School Night, Open House, and Parent Ed, - Parents are reminded through our school web page, Parent Square, Class Dojo, Facebook and through parent parent newsletters.
 For more information about parent involvement activities please contact: